jeni-k/NurseBot/README.md

 # 🤖 Nurse Lite
 **Your Offline AI Health Assistant for Skin & Lung Diagnostics** (A chatbot + detector, offline-friendly)
+---
+(Please skip over to the end, to view the demo videos, presentation and setup/deployment details)

 Nurse Lite is a lightweight, multilingual, offline-first Progressive Web App (PWA) that uses AI to assist users in early detection of **skin** and **respiratory** conditions.
 Built for accessibility in low-resource settings, it runs directly in the browser — **no internet required after setup**.